Report: Seahawks ‘have had discussions’ about a trade for Julio Jones

 Interestingly, another report from Russini earlier this week said that the Falcons already have an offer of a first-round pick in 2022 for Jones, which for the as noted obvious reason that Seattle does not have a first-round pick in 2022 would seem to rule out the Seahawks.

 But Seattle does have all of its other future first-round picks.
-Would the Seahawks be willing to go a third straight year without a first-round pick?
+Would the Seahawks be willing to go a third straight year without a first-round pick and deal its 2023 for Jones?

 Anything may be possible with Seattle in full win-now mode.
-The question might be if Atlanta wants to wait that long to get anything of substance for Jones (unless it’s willing to accept a second-rounder).
+The question might be if Atlanta wants to wait that long to get anything of substance for Jones (unless it’s willing to accept a second-rounder or a package including something similar).

 Dealing veterans for Jones doesn’t seem likely since one reason Atlanta wants to trade him is to open up salary cap space (the Falcons have just $337,851).